OliverKillane/derive-C/README.md

 # Derive C

-_Easy templated data strctures in C_
+_Easy templated data structures in C_

 ## Elevator Pitch
 When using C for complex projects, the lack of generics is frustrating: